mattermost/docs/source/install/cloud-changelog.md

 #### User Interface (UI)
  - Added a marketplace button to the bottom of the apps bar.
 The button is visible if the marketplace is enabled and the user has ``SYSCONSOLE_WRITE_PLUGINS`` permissions.
  - Added a "Add channels" button to the bottom of the left-hand sidebar to make it more obvious for users on how to create or join channels.
+ - Removed Webapp Build Hash since it is now identical to Server Build Hash.

 #### Administration
  - The following repositories have been merged into one: ``mattermost-server``, ``mattermost-webapp``, ``focalboard`` and ``mattermost-plugin-playbooks``.
 Developers should read the updated [Developer Guide](https://developers.mattermost.com/contribute/developer-setup/) for details.
-Playbooks and Boards are now core parts of the product that can't be disabled.
+Playbooks and Boards are now core parts of the product that cannot be disabled.
  - The file info stats query is now optimized by denormalizing the ``channelID`` column into the table itself.
 This will speed up the query to get the file count for a channel on clicking the right-hand side.
 Migration times:

    - On a MySQL 8.0.31 DB with 1405 rows in FileInfo and 11M posts, it took around 0.3s